-After much delay, the European Parliament and Council reached political agreement on the proposal for a Corporate Sustainability Reporting Directive (CSRD) in yesterday’s trilogue meeting.
+After much delay, the European Parliament and Council reached political agreement on the proposal for a Corporate Sustainability Reporting Directive (CSRD) in their trilogue meeting on 21 June.

 So, what do we know about the final wording on the most controversial points?